THE YEARLY READER

-Breakout ace Babe Adams of the Pittsburgh Pirates stifles the Detroit Tigers into their third straight World Series loss.
+Breakout ace Babe Adams of the Pittsburgh Pirates stifles the Detroit Tigers and hands them their third straight World Series loss.

 If they couldn’t beat the Cubs, couldn’t they at least beat a Babe?